Trustee Board of Women’s Community Matters for 2020-21

 Liz Williams joined the board in October 2013 and has a background in Education and used to be Head of Humanities and PSHE.
 I worked closely with the Police, the NSPCC and Cumbria Educational Services.
 As a former Programme Action Officer for S.I Barrow in Furness I have also organised campaigns to raise awareness of trafficking, domestic violence and the need for prison reform.

 Margaret Burrow – (Hon) chief Executive Officer of the Barrow & District Disability Association with 35 years constant service and experience of the voluntary, private and public sectors.
 Margaret was awarded an MBE in 2002 and an Order of Mercy medal for outstanding contribution to disabled people and the voluntary community in 2006.
+Other interests include running and collecting local art.

 Tracy Irwin, Treasurer